jonatanhal/jonatanhal.github.io/_posts/2014-12-13-cracking-a-weak-checksum.markdown

 Wierd.

-So with this hurdle in place, I can't really debug the file successfully anymore (thus greatly reducing my abilites to understand what's going on), since the execution is stopped by the exception.
+So with this hurdle in place, I can't really debug the file successfully anymore (thus greatly reducing my abilities to understand what's going on), since the execution is stopped by the exception.
 This makes me sad.